SinfonIAUniandes/docker-utils/README.md

 make get-started
 ````

-This command may take up to **30 minutes** and performs the following actions:
+This command may take up to **30 minutes** and performs the following actions (by calling make dev and make runtime):

   * Pulls essential Docker images: `ubuntu:focal` and `ros:noetic`.
   * Constructs two Docker containers: